quixio/quix-docs/docs/apis/streaming-reader-api/subscriptions.md

 ### ActiveStreamChanged

 This event is generated each time a change has been produced in the list of Active streams of a Topic.

 Add a listener to `ActiveStreamChanged` event to receive data from a `SubscribeToActiveStreams` subscription.
-This SignalR event contains 2 arguments on it:
+This SignalR event contains two arguments on it:

   - `stream`: Payload of the stream that has been changed.